dejan2609/tutorial-swarm-storm/README.md

 ## Don't Forget About Security!

 In this tutorial, we demonstrated how to get a distributed Storm cluster up and running on top of Docker with a multi-node ZooKeeper ensemble for high availability and fault-tolerance.
 In order to prevent the complexity of this tutorial from going through the roof, though, we stepped over how to **[configure Docker Swarm for TLS](https://docs.docker.com/swarm/configure-tls/)**.
 If you are planning to use Docker Swarm in a business-critical application, you should definitely put some effort into this aspect of deployment!

+## How Is Baqend Using Apache Storm?

+We are harnessing Storm's power to provide low-latency streaming queries and query caching:

+### Continuous Queries
+If the continuous query feature is enabled for your app, our Apache Storm cluster receives both your continuous queries and all your write operations and cross-matches them: Every time an object is written, all registered continuous queries are matched against it.
+Since Storm is keeping track of all the query result sets, it can detect both new matches and new mismatches and notify you of any change as soon as it happens.

+### Query Caching
+For query caching, we use these notifications for proactive cache invalidation: Baqend Cloud caches a query result with a reasonable TTL and proactively invalidates a cached query result as soon as a change is registered.
+Since our Storm-empowered matching pipeline imposes a latency overhead of only a few milliseconds, you get your data significantly faster within tight staleness bounds.

+Both features are going to be available in Baqend Cloud soon and we will publish more specifics on the architecture and benchmarking results in the near future on the Baqend Tech Blog, so stay tuned!

 ## Closing Remarks